VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Preliminaries

 where $\boldsymbol{\mu} \in \mathbb{R}^3$ denotes the primitive center, and the covariance matrix $\boldsymbol{\Sigma}$ is parameterized using a scaling factor and a rotation quaternion.
 Unlike volumetric representations such as NeRF, 3DGS avoids the computational overhead of volumetric ray marching by adopting a tile-based rasterization pipeline.
 The color $C$ at each pixel is obtained by compositing the overlapping Gaussians along the pixel ray via front-to-back $\alpha$-blending, as expressed as follows:

 where $\mathcal{N}$ denotes the set of Gaussian primitives intersected by the pixel ray, while $\boldsymbol{c}_i$ and $\alpha_i$ represent the color and opacity of the $i$-th primitive, respectively.
-To improve scene geometry representation, 3DGS adopts a densification strategy by splitting existing Gaussians with large covariance into smaller primitives, thereby improving coverage and structural fidelity.
+The photometric error of $C$ propagates gradients to Gaussians that exhibit inconsistencies in shape or appearance.
+To improve scene geometry representation, 3DGS adopts a densification strategy by splitting existing Gaussians with large covariance into smaller primitives.
+Theoretically, these newly generated Gaussians are iteratively refined to converge toward consistent geometry and appearance, thereby improving both coverage and structural fidelity.